zyxue/ncbitax2lin/README.md

 25,Bacteria,Proteobacteria,Gammaproteobacteria,Alteromonadales,Shewanellaceae,Shewanella,Shewanella hanedai,,,,,,,cellular organisms,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
 ```

-The taxonomy IDs (`tax_id`) follow a hierarchical structure, everything can be
+The taxonomy IDs (`tax_id`) follow a hierarchical structure, so everything can
-traced back to a `tax_id` of 1, as seen at the first line.
-Similarly, everthing
+be traced back to a `tax_id` of 1, as seen at the first line.
+Similarly,
-that's Bacteria are supposed to be traced back to a `tax_id` of 2, the second
+everthing that's Bacteria is supposed to be traced back to a `tax_id` of 2, the
-line, and so on and so forth.
+second line, and so on and so forth.

 Another example with entries that involve *Homo sapiens* are